What is bracketing?

 There are many camera apps in Apple’s App Store, but they do not all have a bracketing feature.
 The iPhone camera app CameraPixels does support bracketing.
 In this app you can select a bracketing mode and choose between the bracketing types Exposure bracket and Focus bracket.

-Create an exposure bracket with the bracketing app
+Create an exposure bracket with the iPhone bracketing app

 For the bracket type exposure bracket, you can specify in CameraPixels how many images you want to create and set an EV step.
 With the EV step you indicate how much the exposures of the photos should differ.
 The camera app then takes the chosen number of photos with different exposure times.
 In the general settings of CameraPixel you can select the minimum exposure value step.
 By default, this value is set to 0.5 F-stop.